Kirk Cameron: 2000s

+2010s

 In 2012, Cameron was the narrator and host of the documentary film Monumental: In Search of America's National Treasure.
 On its opening day, March 27, 2012, Monumental grossed $28,340.
 The film stayed in theaters until May 20, 2012, grossing a total of $1.23 million.
+On April 11, 2012, Cameron was honored by Indiana Wesleyan University, and inducted into their Society of World Changers during a ceremony in which he spoke on IWU's campus.

 In 2013, Cameron announced he would be the host of the film Unstoppable slated to premiere September 24, 2013.
 A trailer for the film was blocked on Facebook, with Cameron speculating that it was due to the film's religious content.
 Facebook subsequently removed the block, stating it was the result of a mistake by an automated system and a spam site previously registered at the same web address.

 Cameron starred in and produced the 2014 family film Mercy Rule, in which he plays a father who tries to save his small business from lobbyists, while supporting his son, who dreams of being a pitcher, in Little League Baseball.
 Cameron's real-life wife plays his wife in the film, which was released direct-to-video and via digital download.

-Also in 2014, Cameron starred in the Christian-themed comedy film Saving Christmas.
-The film was panned by critics, winning the 2014 Golden Raspberry Award for Worst Picture and Worst Screenplay.
+Also in 2014, Cameron starred in the Christian-themed comedy film, Saving Christmas.
+The film was panned by critics, and winning the 2014 Golden Raspberry Award for Worst Picture and Worst Screenplay.
 Cameron also won the award for Worst Actor and Worst Screen Combo, which he won with "his ego".

-Cameron starred in Extraordinary, a 2017 film made by Liberty University students that was the first such film to be released nationally (for one night in September 2017).
-The film follows the dream of a marathon running Liberty professor whose cross-country trek strains his body and marriage.
+Cameron starred in Extraordinary, a 2017 film made by Liberty University students.
+That was the first such film to be released nationally, for one night in September 2017.
+The film follows the dream of a marathon running Liberty professor, whose cross-country trek strains his body and marriage.
+In August 2017, Cameron and Noble created the online marriage course, The Heart of Family: Six Weeks to a Happier Home and a Healthier Family.

 In the 2018 documentary film Connect, Cameron helps parents with navigating the dangers of technology, including social media, for their children.
 In 2019, he appeared in an episode of Fuller House, the Netflix sequel to Full House.

+2020s

 In 2021, Cameron started hosting the show, Takeaways with Kirk Cameron, on TBN.
 He interviews guests, many of whom are well-known, to discuss pressing issues for Christians with the goal of finding takeaways that everyday Christians can use in their own lives.

-In 2022, Cameron produced and starred in the documentary, The Homeschool Awakening, that explores the world of homeschooling.

-Also, in 2022, Cameron starred in the Kendrick Brothers film, Lifemark, a box office success grossing over $5,000,000 domestically.
-Cameron played Jimmy Colton. the adoptive father of David Colton.
+In 2022, Cameron starred in the commercially successful anti-abortion film Lifemark.
+Cameron played Jimmy Colton, the adoptive father of David Colton.
 That same year, Cameron wrote a faith-based children's book, As You Grow, published by Brave Books, which follows the life of a tree as it grows and shares "biblical wisdom through the seasons of life."
 The following year, Cameron embarked on a nationwide book tour, reading his book to often over-capacity crowds at many libraries.